-- 49. What were some of the factors that contributed to Cortés' success against the Aztecs? [chap.
-22] → - 50.
-Cortés said he and his companions suffered a disease that could only be cured with gold.
+- 50. Cortés said he and his companions suffered a disease that could only be cured with gold.
 How much truth was there in that statement?
 Did they suffer a disease?
 If we were to describe their condition in terms of a disease, could it be cured with gold?
 Why or why not? - 51.
 What was most impressive about Tenochtitlan? [chap.
-22] → - 52.
-Why did the villagers help Cortés battle the Aztecs? ▶ - 53.
+22] → it was a huge city by European standards, filled with manmade marvels: floating gardens, fountains, a zoo; it was unbelievably clean; it was centered on a bloodthirsty religion - 52.
+Why did the villagers help Cortés battle the Aztecs?

+they hated the Aztecs because many of their children and other relatives had been sacrificed to the Aztec gods - 53.
 What are some of the reasons we know so little about the Incans' culture? [chap.
-23] → - 54.
+23] → among others: the conquistadors destroyed most of their cultural symbols and works of art - 54.
 What happened to the Inca ruler, Atahualpa? [chap.
-23] → - 55.
+23]

+→ Pizarro captured him, and promised to release him if the Incas would fill a huge room with gold.
+They did, but Pizarro killed him anyway - 55.
 What did Pizarro do with all the Incan gold objects? [chap.
-23] → - 56.
+23] → melted them down into gold bars - 56.
 What benefit might the Spaniards-or we, today-have gained if they had not melted down all the gold objects and destroyed all the Incans' art?
 Put another way: what have we lost because they did destroy all the art objects? - 57.
 Ms. Hakim ends the chapter with the comment that "when leaders say something is all right, most people agree, without thinking for themselves."
 Do you think this is true?
 What evidence do you have for your opinion?

 - Hernando Cortés (1485-1547)

 - Moctezuma (1466-1520)

-- Doña Marina (1466-1520)
+- 9 Doña Marina (1466-1520)

 - Ponce de León (1460-1521)

 - Francisco Pizarro (ca. 1475-1541)

-- Florida(map 2)
+- Florida (map 2)

-- Tenochtitlan; Puerto Rico (map 5)
+- Tenochtitlan 7; Puerto Rico 8 (map 5)

 - Incan, Aztec & Mayan Territory (map 7)